Author – Mitali Khatokar

 The classrooms of Paranga Vidya Kendra are built in the form of pyramid structures, which are designed into typical classrooms for students for imbibing effective techniques of teaching in a rural environment.
 According to the Paranga Charitable Trust’s managing trustee M.R.Rama Murthy, the school is designed in such a manner that comes with strong traditional and scientific reasoning; moreover it is an architectural marvel.
 The structure has a regular stone and concrete foundation base and a steel framing, on which terracotta tiles are placed as roofing.

 The concept is based on traditional beliefs regarding the capacity of a pyramid to create energy and circulate its flow.
-Most conical or pyramidal shaped structures are aligned to the principles of self-actualization, creativity and spirituality, which are also observed in other buildings for prayers and worship – like temples, churches and mosques.
+Most conical or pyramidal-shaped structures are aligned to the principles of self-actualization, creativity and spirituality, which are also observed in other buildings for prayers and worship – like temples, churches and mosques.
 Scientific reasoning for the pyramid structures relates to the creation and reaching out to cosmic energy – thereby, constructing or generating strong energy flows.
-These flows are believed to be a combination of electro-magnetic and cosmic waves in the universe that enhances spiritual growth, knowledge and health.
+These flows are believed to be a combination of cosmic and electro-magnetic waves in the universe that enhances spiritual growth, knowledge and health.

 The school’s students revel in this system of open class rooms that instantly reminds us of the ancient gurukul system of education in India, wherein the children sat in the open landscape, below the canopy of trees providing for an open space, that allowed the free flow of knowledge and learning.
 Similarly, the gardens serve not only as a playground for the children, but also provide a serene environment for teachers and visitors alike.
 It was a surprise for me to find a few students studying or writing their exams out in the open garden by the greenery of the plants and trees that surround their pyramid class rooms.